 Create a Logo

-PicMonkey is free unless you want to add some of their premium options, but then it’s still super cheap at only $33/year!
+PicMonkey is MY SECRET program that I use to make ALL of the Free Printables on my blog!
+It’s super cheap at only $33/year!
 Go here to learn more about PicMonkey!

 Start writing and start making Pin-Perfect images!
 If you want to wait to officially “launch” your blog until you have some kickass posts on it, then go for it.
 I just started writing but I’d recommend anyone just starting out to write 30 blog posts with amazing “what’s in it for me” titles and pin-perfect pictures.
 The “what’s in it for me” and good images is what is going to bring readers to your post.